-Finding ref number: Finding caption: 2022-001 The District did not have adequate internal controls for ensuring compliance with allowable activities and costs, procurement, and restricted purpose requirements.
-Name, address, and tel ephone of District contact person: Andrea Tress, Director of of Budget and Accounting P.O.
-Box 2098 Everett, WA 98213 (425) 385-4179 Corrective action the auditee plans to take in response to the finding: The District does not co oncur with the audit finding or the \$1.5 million of questioned costs.
-According to FCC bullet in/order #21-58 we believe the district has met the inventory and audit requirements as outlined l: Determining Need: • The district determi ned its need based on its inventory of devices supporting remote
+Finding ref Finding caption:

+number: 2023-001 The District did not have adequate internal controls for ensuring compliance with allowable activities and costs and restricted purpose requirements.

+Name, address, and t elephone of District contact person:

+Becky Thomas, Accounting Director

+P.O.
+Box 2098

+Everett, WA 98213

+(425) 385-4179

+Corrective action the auditee plans to take in response to the finding:

+The district does not concur with the audit finding or the \$3.5 million of questioned costs.
+According to FCC bulletin/order #6.16 states "the applicant is not required to perform a new unmet need survey at the time of submitting the request for reimbursement if the applicant already performed a survey at the time of submitting the application."
+The district believes the unmet need requirements have been met as outlined:

+Determining Need:

-- The district determined its need based on its inventory of devices supporting remote learning and did not have enough RAM to have district and learning platforms to operating at the same time. - Students and staff need a District device for safety, installed software for instruction, technical support and equity as explained in above reasoning and attached mobile access for student laptop handbook.
+- The district determined its need based on its inventory of devices supporting remote learning and did not have enough RAM to have district and learning platforms operating at the same time. - Students and staff need a District device for safety, installed software for instruction, technical support and equity as explained in above reasoning and attached mobile access for student laptop handbook.